CambridgeMonorail/react-weapons-of-choice/.github/copilot-instructions.md

 - Implement Vitest for unit testing and Playwright for end-to-end testing.
 - Ensure all components are accessible and responsive.
 - shadcn reusable components are defined in @react-monorepo/shared
+- Prefer named (explicit) exports rather than default exports for clarity, maintainability, and better tooling support.
+- Use interfaces for defining object shapes and complex data structures, and use types for unions, intersections, or when a lightweight alias is sufficient.
+- Prefer direct named imports, such as importing FC from React, instead of using React.FC.